About the Chapter

 - Epsilon Xi chapter has grown from the seven original brothers in 2010 to nearly 80 brothers in 2017.

 Sigma Tau Gamma’s Epsilon Xi Chapter at Saint Louis University, located in St. Louis, Missouri, was chartered on April 23, 2005.
-This moment may have marked their official beginning, but for the chapter members, their beginning did not start until fall of 2010.
 From 2005 to 2008, Epsilon Xi had strong enrollment, and became a successful chapter on campus, even winning Greek Week in their first year on campus.
-Things began to fall apart after 2008 though, and by the end of 2009, the Chapter was reduced to only one member, a sophomore named Christopher Fidler.
+As time went on, the Chapter was reduced to only one member by the end of 2009, a sophomore named Christopher Fidler.

 Submitting Changes to the Chapter’s History